Your browser version is no longer supported, so you may experience issues while using this site.

 If you pay your premiums annually, you’ll pay a little less than if you pay monthly.

 You should check that you’re happy with the car’s amount covered.
 That’s the maximum amount that we’ll pay to repair or replace your car if there’s an incident, and should represent what it would cost to replace.
+Deductions may apply on a total loss settlement.
 A lower amount covered can mean a lower premium (and, of course, the inverse is also true).
 Feel free to consult a few websites to estimate your car’s value, and if you think that the amount listed is too high or too low, you can adjust it My Account or call us to discuss.

 Your car’s details